 - 9. Most of the population growth projected to occur between 2014 and 2050 will be concentrated in a small number of countries.
-During the period 2014-2050, nine countries are expected to account for more than half of the world's projected increase: the Democratic Republic of the Congo, Ethiopia, India, Indonesia, Nigeria, Pakistan, the United Republic of Tanzania, the United States of America and Uganda.
-Several of these countries are among the most populous today.
+During 2014-2050, nine countries are expected to account for over half of the world's projected increase: the Democratic Republic of Congo, Ethiopia, India, Indonesia, Nigeria, Pakistan, the United Republic of Tanzania, the United States of America and Uganda.
+Several of these countries are amongst the most populous today.
 Given its anticipated growth, India is projected to overtake China and become the world's most populous country by 2028.
-High population growth rates prevail in many of the countries that are on the United Nations list of 49 least developed countries.
-Between 2014 and 2050, the total population of these countries is projected to double, according to the medium-fertility variant, putting additional pressure on resources and the environment and straining government capacities to provide high-quality services. - 10.
-At the other end of the spectrum, the populations of more than 40 countries and major areas are expected to decrease between 2014 and 2050.
-The largest absolute declines are expected for China, Germany, Japan, Poland, Romania, the Russian Federation, Serbia, Thailand and

-Ukraine.
-Many other countries, particularly in Eastern Europe, but also in East, South-East and Western Asia, other parts of Europe and Latin America and the Caribbean, are also expected to experience population decline before 2050.
+High population growth rates prevail in many of the countries on the United Nations' list of 49 least developed countries (LDCs).
+Between 2014 and 2050, the total population of these countries is projected to double according to the medium-fertility variant, putting additional pressure on resources and the environment and straining government capacities to provide high-quality services. - 10.
+At the other end of the spectrum, the populations of over 40 countries and areas are expected to decrease between 2014 and 2050.
+The largest absolute declines are expected for China, Germany, Japan, Poland, Romania, the Russian Federation, Serbia, Thailand and Ukraine.
+A large number of other countries, particularly in Eastern Europe but also in Eastern, South-Eastern, and Western Asia, other parts of Europe, and Latin America and the Caribbean, are also expected to experience population decline before 2050.
 Population decline and the acceleration of population ageing are therefore important concerns in a growing number of countries and major areas.

 III.
-Fertility, marriage and union formation and family planning
+Fertility, marriage and union formation, and family planning

-11. In 1994, when the international community met in Cairo, total fertility for the world had already fallen to around 3 children per woman, down from around 4.5 children per woman in the early 1970s.
-The decline had been particularly sharp in Asia and Latin America and the Caribbean, whereas fertility decline had just begun in Africa (see figure III).
+11. In 1994, when the world met in Cairo, total fertility for the world had already fallen to around three children per woman, down from around 4.5 children per woman in the early 1970s.
+The decline had been particularly sharp in Asia and Latin America and the Caribbean, whereas fertility decline had just begun in Africa (figure 3).

-Figure III

-Levels of total fertility (births per woman), for the world and major areas, 19702015
+Figure 3 Levels of total fertility (births per woman), for the world and major areas, 1970-2015